keen/devise_keen/README.md

 # devise_keen gem

-Track user signin and signouts automatically to your Keen IO project.
+Track user signin and signouts to your Keen IO project automatically.

 ## Requirements

+As this is a devise extension, you'll need the devise gem, along with some Keen IO related gems.

 The devise_keen gem requires the [keen gem](https://rubygems.org/gems/keen) and a [Keen IO account](https://keen.io) (free to sign up).

+## Installation

+The only thing you need to do is install the keen_devise gem,

+`gem install keen_devise`

+or add the `keen_devise` gem to your Gemfile:

+`gem 'keen_devise'`

 ## Configuration